MichaelZhu168/sipeed-longan-nano-USB-HID-Device-Vender/README.md

 any question? drop me a line.
 Hope you like it.

-Note: I can't share the USB HID host VC++ project on the PC side since it is a job related project. but you can find similare ones on internet. like Microchip or TI liberies.
+Note: I can't share the USB HID host VC++ project on the PC side since it is a job related project. but you can find similare ones on internet. like in Microchip or TI libaries.